hugohull/Boxing-Training-and-Improvement-App/Docs/README.md

 # Boxing App README

-The boxing app that uses the webcam to provide punch tracking and training to the user.
+My end of year project which achieved a first at degree level.
+It is a boxing training and improvement desktop app that uses the webcam to provide punch tracking and training to the user.
+It utilises OpenCV libraries in a way that was not previously done before.

 ## Table of Contents
 - [Installation](#installation)